Fixed: There Was a Problem Resetting Your PC in Windows 10/8/8.1/7

 2. How do you fix there was a problem resetting?

-Different methods can be tried to fix the problem resetting Windows 10, Windows 8.1 and Windows 8.
+Different methods can be tried to fix the problem resetting Windows 11, Windows 10, Windows 8.1 or Windows 8.

 Method 1: Run SFC (System File Checker) to fix errors in system files.